 Significant impact on patient care

 Results from a randomised controlled trial in the United States, which were published in The Lancet, showed the sensor reduced hospital admissions by an average of 30 per cent after six months, compared with a control group.

-Professor Martin Cowie, consultant cardiologist at Royal Brompton & Harefield NHS Foundation Trust, says:
+Professor Martin Cowie, consultant cardiologist at Royal Brompton and Harefield hospitals, says:

 “With this device, patients can send regular information back to their heart failure team easily and from the comfort of their own home.
 This will help us detect any worsening in cardiac function early and take steps to prevent it, before patients experience a decline in their health.

 “It will also provide a better way of deciding whether patients are having the best treatment, allowing us to take a more tailored approach for each individual patient.”

 The hybrid theatre at Royal Brompton Hospital, which was built with £4.2 million funding from the Royal Brompton & Harefield Hospitals Charity, combines the environment of an operating theatre with the imaging capabilities of a catheter laboratory.

 The facility is the largest of its kind in Europe and incorporates the most modern theatre equipment found anywhere in the UK.
 The advanced imaging technology, operating table and integrated computer software work together, which means operations can be planned in advance in unprecedented detail.